 Love this recipe?
 If you try it, be sure to tag me on @Instagram!
 You can also find me on Pinterest, YouTube and Facebook.

 Easy Flag Cake Recipe

 - 16 ounces frozen sweetened strawberries, thawed thawed

 - 2 tablespoons cornstarch

-- 1/3 cup cream sherry plus 1 tablespoon, divided
+- ⅓ cup cream sherry plus 1 tablespoon, divided or substitute orange juice

 - Dash salt